SM Spirituality Media

 The hard problem

-David Chalmers drew a line between what he called the 'easy problems' of consciousness — explaining perception, attention, memory, learning; describing how the brain processes information and produces behaviour — and the 'hard problem': why any of it feels like anything.
-You can describe every neural correlate of seeing red without explaining the redness itself.
+David Chalmers drew a line between what he called the 'easy problems' of consciousness and the hard one.
+The easy problems are explaining perception, attention, memory and learning.
+They describe how the brain processes information and produces behaviour.
+The hard problem is why any of it feels like anything.
+You can describe every neural correlate of seeing red without explaining the redness.
 You can map every process involved in pain without explaining why it hurts.
-All the easy problems are problems of function; the hard problem is about the what-it-is-like.
-The problem is hard not because we lack data but because no quantity of physical description seems to touch the experiential fact.
+The easy problems are problems of function.
+The hard problem is about the what-it-is-like.
+It is hard not because we lack data but because no quantity of physical description seems to touch the experiential fact.

 The contemplative inversion

-The Advaita Vedānta tradition inverts the scientific framing entirely.
+The Advaita Vedānta tradition inverts the scientific framing.
 Where neuroscience asks how does matter produce consciousness?, Advaita asks what is the evidence that consciousness is a product of matter?
-The recognition pointed to by Ramana Maharshi, Nisargadatta Maharaj, and — in the contemporary West — Rupert Spira is that consciousness is not the output of the brain but the field in which the brain, and all its neural processes, appear.
+The recognition pointed to by Ramana Maharshi§, Nisargadatta Maharaj§, and in the contemporary West by Rupert Spira, is that consciousness is not the output of the brain.
+It is the field in which the brain, and all its neural processes, appear.
 I Am That and Being Aware of Being Aware are the most sustained English-language presentations of this position.
-The immediate implication is that the hard problem dissolves: nothing produces consciousness; consciousness is what is prior to the question.
+The immediate implication is that the hard problem dissolves.
+Nothing produces consciousness.
+Consciousness is what is prior to the question.

 Where it shows up in practice

-Every serious meditation practice eventually reaches the question of who or what is doing the meditating.
-Adyashanti's Do Nothing asks practitioners to stop all effort and observe what remains — which is the question of what consciousness is when it is not directed at an object.
-How Do I Move From Intellectual Understanding to Lived Knowing addresses the gap between understanding that consciousness is primary and the understanding living in the body.
-Jon Kabat-Zinn's MBSR does not use this vocabulary at all, but the strengthened 'observer' that mindfulness training produces is a functional approximation of what Advaita means by the witness — a preliminary station on the same inquiry.
+Every serious meditation§ practice eventually reaches the question of who or what is doing the meditating.
+Adyashanti's Do Nothing asks practitioners to stop all effort and observe what remains.
+That is the question of what consciousness is when it is not directed at an object.
+How Do I Move From Intellectual Understanding to Lived Knowing addresses the gap between understanding that consciousness is primary and the understanding actually living in the body.
+Jon Kabat-Zinn's MBSR does not use this vocabulary, but the strengthened 'observer' that mindfulness training produces is a functional approximation of what Advaita means by the witness.
+It is a preliminary station on the same inquiry.

 What it isn't

 Consciousness is not the brain, though it correlates with brain activity in ways that are now extensively documented.
-It is not attention, not intelligence, not cognition, not awareness in the ordinary sense — these are all objects or functions that arise within consciousness; they are not consciousness itself.
+It is not intelligence or cognition.
+Those are objects or functions that arise within consciousness; they are not consciousness itself.
 It is not a substance, a location, or a quality of certain complex systems, though all of these framings have been proposed.
-Whether it is fundamental, emergent, or simply our current name for something we do not yet understand — genuinely, this remains open.
+Whether it is fundamental, emergent, or simply our current name for something we do not yet understand, this remains open.
+The disagreement between thoughtful scientists and thoughtful contemplatives is real, and worth keeping open rather than collapsing prematurely.

 — end of entry —